Interesting Cardinal Bird Facts You Should Know

 Cardinals Are Early Nesters

+Rare genetic variations called xanthochroism can cause cardinals to be yellow instead of the familiar red.
+You may also be lucky to spot white cardinals and other leucistic birds.
 Some scientists suggest that cardinals in the Sonoran Desert might actually be a different species from those found elsewhere in the United States, despite their proximity to northern cardinals in other southwestern deserts.
 Cardinals in the Sonoran Desert are somewhat larger, with longer crests, and the males are a paler red color.
 They also have slightly different songs.

 While you definitely can’t own a cardinal for a pet bird today, surprisingly, there was a time when it was OK to do so.
 Before the Migratory Bird Treaty Act of 1918, it was legal to keep wild birds as pets.
 Likely because of their color and sweet songs, northern cardinals were a popular choice.